project8/hercules/README.md

 ## Requirements

 A python environment with version >= 3.7.7 (might also work with 3.5 but that is untested).
 Required python modules will be installed automatically.
 Running on a desktop requires [docker](https://www.docker.com/get-started).
+Furthermore, you should make sure that your user is able to [run docker without prefixing with `sudo`](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+Finally, you should also pull the p8compute docker image with `docker pull project8/p8compute`.

 ## Installation

-First, make a copy of the default [configuration](./hercules/settings/config.default.ini) in the same directory which you call `config.ini` and modify that one to your needs.
+First, clone the repository to your prefered location.
+Then go into the repo and initialize the submodules `git submodule update --init`.
+Next, make a copy of the default [configuration](./hercules/settings/config.default.ini) into the same directory which you call `config.ini` and modify that one to your needs.
 On the Yale cluster you enter 'grace', while on a desktop you enter 'desktop' (both without quotes) for the environment setting.
 For usage on a desktop you might also want to adjust the number of parallel jobs.
 In theory you can set it as high as the number of logical cores in your system.
 However, depending on your simulation settings Locust can consume a lot of RAM.
 Therefore, using as many cores as possible can potentially overload the RAM.
 In that case your system will become unusable.
 Do not touch the rest of the file.
 ```
 [USER]
 #possible values are 'desktop', 'grace'